thimholanda/boilerplate-webpack-ajax-php/README.md

 • Run "npm run build" to create files to production (a folder will be created)

-• Define proxy based on public folder (http://localhost/work_project/public - change the "work_project")
+• Define proxy based on public folder (http://localhost/work_project/public - change the "work_project" by yours)